tonypan2000/MulticulturalTV/README.md

 ### Installation

 ChangeYouTubeLinks.jar requires [Java Runtime Environment](https://java.com/en/) to run.
-Install [Chrome] or other Javascript enabled browser for the best experience.
+Install [Chrome] or another Javascript enabled browser for the best experience.

 Open tv.html from the res/ folder to watch the videos.
 You can also create a shortcut of tv.html to make it easier.